QLD Collar Strategy

 QLD thesis for this collar

-The market-implied 1-standard-deviation range for QLD extends from approximately $79.54 on the downside to $103.28 on the upside.
+The market-implied 1-standard-deviation range for QLD extends from approximately $79.16 on the downside to $107.84 on the upside.
 A QLD collar hedges an existing long QLD position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current QLD IV rank near 51.00% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on QLD should anchor more to the directional view and the expected-move geometry.
+Current QLD IV rank near 72.07% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on QLD at 53.50%.
 As a Financial Services name, QLD options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to QLD-specific events.

 QLD collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 QLD positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move QLD alongside the broader basket even when QLD-specific fundamentals are unchanged.
 Always rebuild the position from current QLD chain quotes before placing a trade.